 For more than 100 years, Save the Children has protected the world’s children from harm and ensured their rights are upheld.
 Today, through cross-border collaboration, we are supporting migrant children and families throughout the entire path of migration.

 Through Save the Children’s political advocacy arm – Save the Children Action Network – we are building bipartisan support for migrant children and families in Washington, advocating for policies that ensure they are treated safely and humanely, and with dignity and respect.

-How Is Save the Children Helping Children at the Border?
+How Is Save the Children Helping Children at the U.S. Southern Border?